-The ridge of any type of roof refers to the peak or the highest point where the 2 adjacent sloping panels come together.
-On a metal roof, the ridge holds together the adjacent metal panels.
-Metal roofs are now growing in popularity in use for both commercial and residential roofing.
-This is owed to the metal being a durable, low-maintenance, fire-proof and water-resistant material.
+The ridge of any roof refers to the peak or the highest point where the 2 adjacent sloping panels come together.
+On a metal roof, the ridge holds together the adjoining metal panels.
+Metal roofs are now growing in popularity for commercial and residential roofing.
+This is due to the metal being durable, low-maintenance, fire-proof, and water-resistant.

-While metal is a natural conductor for heat, insulation layers, and its reflective properties are also efficient in keeping the heat out during the summer; and keeping it in during cold seasons.
+While metal is a natural conductor of heat, insulation layers, and its reflective properties are also efficient in keeping the heat out during the summer; and keeping it in during cold seasons.

-Ideally, metal roofs don’t need any form of repair for a few years.
-With proper installation, your metal roof should last the next 50 years before needing any major replacement.
-This type of roof is a great alternative over wood or vinyl roofing.
-However, when an inexperienced contractor installs a metal roof without having the right tools and skills in regard to steel roofing, there are a few things that could go wrong.
-These might not be evident right after the installation but homeowners are quick to spot these problems after a heavy storm.
+Ideally, metal roofs don’t need any repair for a few years.
+Proper installation means your metal roof should last 50 years before requiring any primary replacement.
+This type of roof is an excellent alternative to wood or shingle roofing.
+However, when an inexperienced contractor installs a metal roof without having the right tools and skills regarding steel roofing, a few things could go wrong.
+These might not be evident right after the installation, but homeowners quickly spot these problems after a heavy storm.

 Newly installed metal roofs should be free from any signs of leaking.
 If it’s only been a few months or even a year or two and your metal roof is already letting water through, it is likely due to one of these causes.